-- formal agendas for all Committee and Board activity; - detailed terms of reference for all Committees; - comprehensive strategic planning, budgeting and management accounting; - established organisational structure and lines of reporting; - clear authorisation and approval levels.
+- formal agendas for all Committee and Board activity; - detailed terms of reference for all Committees; - comprehensive strategic planning, budgeting and management accounting; - frequently reviewed Finance Regulations; - established organisational structure and lines of reporting; - clear authorisation and approval levels.

 Through the risk management processes the Board are satisfied that the major risks identified have been adequately mitigated where necessary.
 It is recognised that systems can only provide reasonable but not absolute assurance that major risks have been adequately managed.